tamzrod/modbus-memory-appliance/Docs/State_Sealing.md

 State Sealing is scoped **per memory instance**.

 - Each memory has its own lifecycle state
-- Modbus ports enforce the state of the memory they are bound to
+- Modbus access is enforced per memory
-- Transports do not own lifecycle state
+- REST and MQTT do **not** own lifecycle state
+- Lifecycle state is not global

 State Sealing is a **memory-level lifecycle mechanism**, not a Modbus feature.